Due to demand, a second show has just been added at 12 noon!

-Bring your class to SF Green Film Festival's free schools program at the Cowell Theatre at Fort Mason Center on Friday, September 7 at 10:00am.
+Bring your class to SF Green Film Festival's free schools program at the Cowell Theatre at Fort Mason Center on Friday, September 7 at 10:00am or 12:00pm.

 This event is a great opportunity for young people Grades 5-12 to learn about current environmental issues, get involved in discussions, and meet filmmakers and youth activists.
 The program will open up discussions on climate, as well as civic process, ahead of the Governor’s Global Climate Action Summit (Sept 12-14).